waynodiablo/Oystercard/pills/javascript_module_pattern.md

 ### How does this code work?

-There's the anonymous function declaration.
+First, there's an anonymous function declaration.
 This function prints `hi`.

 ```js
 function() {